ccmlab-ubc/lab-manual/onboarding.md

 5) Check out the [Resources](resources) page and start teaching yourself to code and any other necessary skills for your project.

-## Recruiting participants
-- Email
-- Flyers

-## Testing participants
-- Consent forms:
-    - There should be plenty printed out and in the testing room
-    - Let Hyosub know if we are running low, so he can print more out

-## Paying participants

-## Readings

-##